GUDHI/gudhi-devel/.github/CONTRIBUTING.md

 If the problem you are facing is not referenced, do not hesitate to open a [new issue](https://github.com/GUDHI/gudhi-devel/issues/new).

-This place is also a good place if you have some enhancement you want to propose for the GUDHI library.
+This place is also a good place if you have some enhancement you want to propose.
 There is a label **enhancement** in the [new issue](https://github.com/GUDHI/gudhi-devel/issues/new) page.

 # In case you want to contribute to GUDHI